What is the Environmental Leaders Community?

-When you join the Community for Environmental Leaders (CEL), you get to live and learn with peers who share your passions.
+When you join the Environmental Leaders community, you get to live and learn with peers who share your passions.
 You will live together in the same hall while exploring sustainability through field trips, volunteer service events, and course work.
-This program begins with a four-day orientation trip during which residents camp together and learn about local food, alternative transportation, water management, or coastal ecology.
-Throughout the year, CEL residents have priority registration for several environmental issues courses.
-You will also have opportunities to explore Eugene’s quirky corners and the natural world beyond with knowledgeable resident assistants and other mentors.
+This program begins with a four-day orientation trip during which residents camp together and learn about local food, alternative transportation, coastal ecology, water management, and outdoor skills.
+Throughout the year, Environmental Leaders residents study and work together in a dedicated seminar course.
+You will also have opportunities to explore Eugene’s quirky corners and the natural world beyond campus with knowledgeable resident assistants and other mentors.

 Why should I choose to live in this community?

-If you’re interested in raising backyard chickens, learning how to build a bike, or backpacking through old-growth forests, CEL is for you.
+If you’re interested in tackling complex environmental problems, Environmental Leaders is for you.
 Enthusiasm and curiosity are the only requirements.
-CEL welcomes students from any academic track, regardless of existing environmental knowledge.
-No matter what you hope to do for the environment, CEL is a great place to begin the journey.
+This community welcomes students from any academic track, regardless of existing environmental knowledge.
+No matter what you hope to do for the environment, Environmental Leaders is a great place to begin the journey.
 You’ll have the opportunity to learn from and work with urban farmers, forest ecologists, bike mechanics, and other community members who are actively shaping a sustainable future.

 You’ll get out of it what you put into it.
-Besides the orientation trip, you’re expected to complete three general education environmental studies courses—one per term.
-There are numerous optional activities like hikes, special lectures, tree plantings, and weekend camping trips.
+Besides the orientation trip, you’re expected to complete one environmental studies courses in fall quarter and take the Environmental Leaders seminar throughout the year.
+There are numerous optional activities like hikes, special lectures, service projects, and weekend camping trips.
 You can participate in as many or as few of these as you like.

 What courses will we take?

-- These courses satisfy specific environmental studies minor or major requirements and are social science, science, and humanities group satisfying respectively.
+These courses satisfy specific environmental studies minor or major requirements and/or satisfy humanities and social science general education group requirements.

 Residence Hall: Bean Hall